-IMPOI RTANT FOR HEALTH Where do you get this information?
+IMPO RTANT FOR HEALTH Where do you get this information?
 Who would have this information?
-4.8 In floodable zones are there retention systems (e.g. basins, open water channels, floodable zones/water squares, bioswales, green roofs, permeable pavements)?
-Water management regulations, floodplain maps, websites of local agencies (see other column) Local or regional government, environmental agencies at any level, emergency management agency, planning agency 4.9 In floodable zones are there buffer zones or barriers such as beach, dune and wetlands preservation, breakwaters, riparian buffers, or levees, dams, floodgates, and elevated subways?
-Floodplain maps, websites of key agencies (see other column), zoning regulations Local or regional government; environmental agency at any level: local, regional, or national; emergency management agency; planning agency 4.10 Are there firebreaks at an urban design scale, such as a buffer zone between heathlands and urban areas?
-Websites of key agencies (see other column), GIS analysis Local or regional government, transportation department, emergency management agency, planning agency, GIS Conne ectedness 4.11 Are roads, paths, parks, and public spaces clean and in good repair, with plans for upkeep?
-Site visits, resident interviews, websites of government or transportation departments Local or regional government, transportation department, local residents 4.12 Is the site accessible, with sidewalks and gradients that incline no more than 6%?
-Elevation maps, accessibility ordinance, transportation plans Local or regional government, transportation department, GIS 4.13 Are there parking spots designated for disabled drivers or passengers for at least 3-5% of spots (or at least 1 spot)?
-Accessibility guidelines, local development plan, parking policies Local or regional government, transportation department, disability advocacy group 4.14 Are there public toilets within walking distance of major public spaces and commercial centers?
-Local street maps, site visits, resident interviews Local or regional government, planning agency, GIS 4.15 Does the project have opportunities for users to socially engage with one another in public and/or "third places" (coffee shops, pubs, libraries, community centers, and dog parks)?
-Site visit, zoning regulations, maps, resident interviews Local or regional government, planning agency, GIS, parks and recreation department, local residents
+Conn ectedness 5.8 a.
+Are roads, paths, parks, and public spaces clean and in good repair?
+Site visits, resident interviews, websites of government or transportation departments Local or regional government, transportation department, local residents b.
+Are there plans for ongoing maintenance?
+5.9 Is the site accessible, with sidewalks and ways for wheelchairs to navigate hills or stairs (if present)?
+Elevation maps, accessibility ordinance, transportation plans Local or regional government, transportation department, GIS 5.10 Are there parking spots designated for disabled drivers or passengers for at least 3-5% of spots (or at least 1 spot)?
+Accessibility guidelines, local development plan, parking policies Local or regional government, transportation department, disability advocacy group 5.11 Are there public toilets within walking distance of major public spaces and commercial centers?
+Local street maps, site visits, resident interviews Local or regional government, planning agency, GIS 5.12 Does the project have opportunities for users to socially engage with one another in public and/or "third places" (coffee shops, pubs, libraries, community centers, and dog parks)?
+Site visit, zoning regulations, maps, resident interviews Local or regional government, planning agency, GIS, parks and recreation department, local residents 5.13 Is adequate lighting required in parks and other public areas?
+It is recommended that pedestrians have visibility of at least 200 meters.
+Websites of agencies cited in the next column, local outdoor lighting guidelines, open space plans, site visits Local or regional government, transportation department, planning agency, parks and recreation department 5.14 Can people perform surveillance in their neighborhood (e.g. visibility to key areas, CCTV, or silent alarms)?
+Site visit, interviews with building managers, interviews with residents Local or regional government project developer, building inspection department, local residents 5.15 Are public and private spaces clearly delineated so the boundaries are clear?
+Property maps, site visits, plan schematics Local or regional government planning agency

-PART 4.
+PART 5.
 PUBLIC SPACES